NCU-DSA-111-1/assignment_2-yayi1213/110503507_assignment_3/README.md

 * If y_n ='y', the shogi(Silver General, Knight, Lance, Bishop, Rook, Pawn) will be promotion

 If one inputs the wrong value, the screem would display "違反遊戲規則，請重新輸入"<br />
-* Input the character again to choose the option(1:play/0:back to last step/s:save the record):
+* Input the character again to choose the option(1:play/0:back to last step/s:save the record/x:replay the board):

 ## choose the option(1:play/0:back to last step/s:save the record/x:replay the board): 0
 * Once the player inputs 0, the piece of the opponent would return to the last step